jameshorton2486/kollect-it/README.md

 - Complete list of all required variables
 - Where to get each API key
-- How to set variables locally and on Netlify
+- How to set variables locally and on Vercel
 - Security best practices

 **Quick setup:**